-Sherwood Park Fish and Game Association Annual Awards Night was held on Saturday, March 31, 2012 at the Canadian German Cultural Centre, 8310 Roper Road, Edmonton.
+Sherwood Park Fish and Game Association Annual Awards Night is held anually at the Canadian German Cultural Centre, 8310 Roper Road, Edmonton.

 A total of 170 members and guests attended the awards presentation under the direction of Master of Ceremonies, Jack Graham.